 I’ve written interpretations for every card in the Wild Unknown Tarot.
 As the box of the deck states, there are no rights or wrongs.
 These are simply my perspectives on the tarot card meanings.
 I hope you find them useful!

 Click here for a directory of all posts in my Wild Unknown series.

 Creator’s Keywords: loss, grief, regret

-There can also be poetry and art within this state of emotional turmoil.
-These feelings drive us to reflect deeply upon ourselves, our lives.
-They can lead us to seek ways to express ourselves, to connect in some form with our fellow humans who have also experienced these churning feelings.
+There can be poetry and art within this state of emotional turmoil.
+These feelings drive you to reflect deeply upon yourself.
+They can lead you to seek ways to express yourself, to come to a greater union with the forces of the cosmos.

-This card can also remind us not to set up camp in our sorrow.
+This card can also remind you not to set up camp in your sorrow.
 It is one thing to let yourself really FEEL what you are feeling, but it’s another thing to put your focus entirely on sadness without lifting your head to see the hope and light that is somewhere within your experience.

 Five of Cups Tarot Card Meanings in General

 The suit of cups is about the entire range of the emotional spectrum and the Five of Cups speaks to the heavier feelings in that holistic specrum.
 Decks based off the Waite-Smith tarot tradition usually show a person in a long black cloak, hanging their head.
 In front of the person are three toppled cups, representing the source of difficult emotions.
 Two cups remain standing behind the person, but for now they can only see what has been lost.